bundlewrap/bundlewrap/doc/cli.rst

 .. code-block:: pycon

 	$ bw debug
-	blockwart X.Y.Z interactive repository inspector
+	bundlewrap X.Y.Z interactive repository inspector
 	> You can access the current repository as 'repo'.
 	>>> len(repo.nodes)
 	121

-This command will drop you into a Python shell with direct access to Blockwart's :doc:`API <api>`.
+This command will drop you into a Python shell with direct access to BundleWrap's :doc:`API <api>`.
 Once you're familiar with it, it can be a very powerful tool.

 |